 Exercise with Someone for Good Brain Health

-Exercising with someone might sound simple enough, but there are profound benefits from having an exercise partner that is worth exploring.
+Exercising with someone might sound simple enough, but there are profound benefits to having an exercise partner worth exploring.

 Some people just go to the gym, hop on the treadmill, throw in their earbuds, and do their thing.
 Others like to take a power hike or mountain bike trip alone in nature.
-Sometimes that meditative experience is important and they don’t want to necessarily share that special time in their mind with someone else.
-There are certain martial arts traditions that encourage you to work out alone just for the meditative quality of the experience.
+Sometimes that meditative experience is important, and they don’t want to necessarily share that special time in their mind with someone else.
+Certain martial arts traditions encourage you to work out alone for the meditative quality of the experience.

-If your workout time isn’t engaged in some meditative aspect, you should strongly consider and seek out someone to work out with you.
+If your workout time isn't meditative, you should strongly consider finding someone to work out with.

 The Benefits of Exercise with Another Person

-One of the biggest benefits of having a workout partner simply boils down to having another person offering you encouragement.
-There are days when it’s really easy to just stay in bed and you don’t want to get up and put in your workout.
-If you have somebody you’re meeting up with, it holds you to a higher degree of accountability and a certain amount of social peer pressure.
+One of the biggest benefits of having a workout partner is simply having another person offer you encouragement.
+There are days when it’s really easy to just stay in bed, and you don't want to get up and put in your workout.
+If you have somebody you're meeting up with, it holds you to a higher degree of accountability and a certain amount of social peer pressure.

 For some people, there's also an element of friendly competition.
 People can push each other, in a well-intended manner, to go that extra tenth of a mile, or an extra 10 miles.

 There could also be an element of safety involved.
-People that lift weights routinely need another person to spot them during a wide variety of exercises.
-It allows them to safely lift a little bit more weight and push a little bit further through the wall than they are used to pushing.
+People who lift weights routinely need another person to spot them during a wide variety of exercises.
+It allows them to safely lift a little more weight and push a little farther through the wall than they are used to doing.
 Many martial arts involve doing forms to master routine movements.
-Some of them, like aikido, is greatly improved by having another person related to the form or even to provide added dynamic motion.
+Some of them, like aikido, are greatly improved by having another person involved in the form, or even by providing added dynamic motion.

 There is a social aspect to it as well.
-Talking to someone through the course of your workout is in itself added stimulation.
-Just be smart about it and make sure that your conversation isn’t taking away from actually completing your workout in a timely and effective manner.
+Talking to someone throughout your workout is, in itself, an added source of stimulation.
+Just be smart about it and make sure your conversation doesn’t take away from completing your workout in a timely and effective manner.

 Disclaimer: Dementia Society of America (DSA) provides educational content only and does not offer medical advice.
 Always consult a qualified healthcare professional before making changes to your medical care.
 DSA content is created by both human and computer-generated means and is reviewed for accuracy; however, errors may occur.
 Views expressed by third-party contributors do not necessarily reflect those of DSA.
 Unless expressly stated, DSA does not endorse or guarantee any third-party products, services, organizations, or external content.
 All DSA content is copyrighted and/or trademarked and may not be used without written permission.